-The Memphis Innovation Corridor project will improve the pedestrian access along the corridor by improving the sidewalks and ramps to make them PROWAG compliant in locations where there are newly constructed or altered pedestrian pathways and will reduce the long-term maintenance and repair costs of this aging infrastructure.
-The project will also provide for installation of 240 additional pedestrian countdown signal displays at the traffic signals along the proposed route.
+The Memphis Innovation Corridor project will improve the pedestrian access along the corridor by improving the sidewalks and ramps to make them PROWAG compliant in locations where there are newly constructed or altered pedestrian pathways.
+This will also reduce the long-term maintenance and repair costs of this aging infrastructure.
+The project will provide installation of more than 340 additional pedestrian countdown signal displays at the traffic signals along the proposed route.
 Improving the route for ADA compliance will enhance safety and usability of the transportation system for all users.

 An important part of investing in premium transit is to improve transit service for existing riders and to make transit more compelling to attract new riders.
-The expanded Memphis Innovation Corridor BRT services will improve access in an area with more than 5,400 total daily trips, 900 of which will be transit trips shifted from autos.
-This expanded service will allow the people living and working in the downtown and midtown communities to have greater access to these transportation choices.
+The expanded Memphis Innovation Corridor BRT services are projected to carry 5,400 total daily trips, 900 of which will be transit trips shifted from autos.
+The 900 trips shifted from auto to transit will reduce the wear on the road by reducing the vehicle miles traveled by 5,600 miles per day.

 The BRT system will use electric buses.
-There are anticipated benefits related to state of good repair related to the use of electric buses compared to diesel buses.
+There are anticipated benefits to the state of good repair related to the use of electric buses compared to diesel buses.
 With fewer moving parts, electric vehicles generally require less maintenance than a similar diesel vehicle.
 The annual maintenance cost is \$36,000 for a 40' diesel bus and \$20,000 for a comparable electric bus.
 The lifetime maintenance cost per vehicle for diesel is \$432,000 and \$240,000 for electric.

 The project will retrofit approximately 600 existing conventional street light with LED street lights.
 LED lights have a longer service life and require less energy to provide the same illumination.
-Currently Memphis Light, Gas and Water maintains 105,726 street lights across the City, but only 700 to 750 of these are LED.
 This project will nearly double the number of LED lights in operation across the City resulting in cost savings to MLGW and their rate payers.

 The project is consistent with relevant plans to maintain transportation facilities or systems in a state of good repair and address current and projected vulnerabilities.
 If left unimproved, the poor condition of the asset will threaten future transportation network efficiency, mobility of goods, accessibility and mobility of people, and economic growth.

 The project is appropriately capitalized up front and uses asset management approaches that optimize its long-term cost structure.
 The BRT component of the project has a sustainable source of revenue that is available for operations and maintenance of the project.
-The project includes a plan to maintain the transportation infrastructure in a state of good repair.
+The project will contribute to maintaining the transportation infrastructure in a state of good repair.